-The Hilbert Sine Wave indicator is unknown to the vast majority of traders.
-Which amazes me – because if there were ONE indicator I’d recommend to traders to use, it would be the Hilbert Sine Wave.
+The Better Sine Wave Indicator is unknown to the vast majority of traders.
+This amazes me – because if there were ONE indicator I’d recommend to traders to use, it would be the Better Sine Wave.
 Yes, it really is THAT good.

-Here’s what some users of the Better Sine Wave indicator (my version of the Hilbert Sine Wave) have to say:
+Here’s what some users of the Better Sine Wave Indicator have to say:

 The Hilbert Sine Wave is a unique indicator

 The Hilbert Sine Wave was developed by John Ehlers and first published in his book “Rocket Science for Traders”.
 The indicator uses an algorithm, originally applied to digital signal processing, that measures the amount of cyclical energy in a stream of data, for example, a stream of market prices.